 Several booths present original art inspired by nature.
 These items include paintings, photographs, quilts and blown glass.

-Information booths are set aside for local plant societies and environmental organizations to present their specialties and answer questions from visitors.
+Information booths are set aside for local non-for profit plant societies and environmental organizations to present their specialties and answer questions from visitors.
 The Camellia and Orchids Societies exhibit plants grown by their members and answer questions from visitors.
 There are booths staffed by members of environmental organizations with specialized information that can help answer almost any environmental question that might be raised.

-Copyright © 2019 test - All Rights Reserved.
+Copyright © 2023 Kanapaha - All Rights Reserved.